johannesbuchholz/lurker/README.md

 This project is in a dynamic development state.

 ## Get lurker
+Make sure you meet the [requirements](#requirements).
-Lurker may be installed from source either using a raw python installation or by building a docker image.
+Lurker may be installed from source either using a raw python installation or by building a docker image through the installer script at `lib/install-lurker.sh`.
-- For the `python` installation, take a look at  `lib/install-lurker-python.sh`.
-- For the `docker` installation, take a look at  `lib/install-lurker-docker.sh`.

-If you are brave enough, you may directly run one of the following commands
+If you are brave enough, you may directly run one of the following commands For a docker installation, use
-> wget -q -O - https://raw.githubusercontent.com/johannesbuchholz/lurker/refs/heads/main/lib/install-lurker-python.sh | sh
+> wget -q -O - https://raw.githubusercontent.com/johannesbuchholz/lurker/refs/heads/main/lib/install-lurker.sh | sh -s -- -d

+For a python installation, use
-> wget -q -O - https://raw.githubusercontent.com/johannesbuchholz/lurker/refs/heads/main/lib/install-lurker-docker.sh | sh
+> wget -q -O - https://raw.githubusercontent.com/johannesbuchholz/lurker/refs/heads/main/lib/install-lurker.sh | sh -s -- -p

+For installation on raspberry pi, you may follow you may follow the installation guide at [install-on-rasbian.md](https://github.com/johannesbuchholz/lurker/blob/main/install-on-rasbian.md)

 ### Requirements
-Regardless of your preferred run option, lurker will need certain things to be set up.
-In each case, you will need to provide the following:
+Regardless of your preferred installation method, lurker will need certain things to be set up beforehand:

-- Python 3.9
+- Python [3.9, 3.11)
-  - openai-whisper and its dependencies require specifically python 3.9
-  - Dependencies may be installed by running `pip install --require-virtualenv -r requirements.txt`
 - Hardware
+  - Lurker requires enough CPU resources to perform in a satisfying fashion.
+For example, lurker runs fine on a [raspberry pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/).
   - Lurker requires a recording device available to the host machine.
 On debian systems, check available devices with `ls -lh /dev/snd`.
   - Optionally: A speaker for playing sounds as feedback to speech inputs.
-- Openai whisper model
+- The "tiny" openai-whisper model
   - Lurker calls the transcription engine [openai-whisper](https://github.com/openai/whisper) for speech-to-text tasks.
-By default, lurker uses the "tiny" model provided by openai-whisper.
-More models can be found here: `.venv/lib/python3.9/site-packages/whisper/__init__.py:17`.
-If the requested model is not present on the machine, openai-whisper will download the respective model.
-To avoid that, you may also [configure](#configuration-parameters) lurker to use an already downloaded model.
+  - In order to run lurker offline after the installation completes, you need to [download](https://github.com/openai/whisper/blob/main/whisper/__init__.py) the model beforehand.
+Otherwise, the whisper transcription module will download the tiny model on startup.

 ## Run locally

-## Setup
 Download the "tiny" openai whisper model and provide the absolute path to the model via environment variable `LURKER_MODEL`.
 S
 See https://openaipublic.azureedge.net/main/whisper/models/65147644a518d12f04e32d6f3b26facc3f8dd46e5390956a9424a650c0ce22b9/tiny.pt.